When can ablation be used?

 For certain tumour spots, ablation can be performed at the same time as biopsy, allowing diagnosis and treatment at one sitting.

-It does not treat cancer spots which are too small to see.
+It does not treat cancer spots that are too small to see.
 It does not work as well for larger tumours.
 Infection can sometimes occur in the destroyed tumour.
 Heat energy can result in damage to the adjacent organs.

 No. In select patients it can provide symptom control, control tumour spread and sometimes be used with curative intent.